 Fees and Funding

-Our courses are subsidised by the Education and Skills Funding Agency and, in some cases, there is no tuition fee to pay.
-Where fees are paid, our standard rate is £5.50.
+Our courses are subsidised by the Department for Education and, in some cases, there is no tuition fee to pay.
+Where fees are paid, our standard rate is £7.50.
+The cost of our unfunded (full cost recovery) courses will vary depending on the course.

 Refunds